wolfpup-software/hx-js/README.md

 The `hx-project` module dispatches an hx-project event after placing a fragment into a document or shadow dom.

 Every step is opt-in.
-Pups can listen to events to drop invalid requests and react to projections.
+Developers can listen to events, drop invalid requests, and react to projections.

-### Goals

-Deprecation by RFC.
-The browser should already be doing this.

-Maybe not the same events, maybe not the same attributes, but little hypertext jumps should already be browser spec.

-Until then, `hx` intends to be a polyfil (at 1.5kb minified, zipped).

 ## License